2449288/MCA-2022/README.md

   | **Bits per second** | 64kb/s | 128kb/s | 128kb/s |
   | **Duration** | 12:06 minutes	| 9:26 minutes |	4:01 minutes |

-***Task 2: Perform basic analysis of your 3 tracks in SonicVisualizer**
-- [x]	For each downloaded track, generate a spectrogram (with log-spaced frequency scale) in SonicVisualizer.
+**Task 2: Perform basic analysis of your 3 tracks in SonicVisualizer** *1.
+For each downloaded track, generate a spectrogram (with log-spaced frequency scale) in SonicVisualizer.*
-- [x] Export the waveform and spectrogram in an image format for your GitHub portfolio.
+*2. Export the waveform and spectrogram in an image format for your GitHub portfolio.
+3. In 200 words (max), describe at least one advantage of a time-frequency analysis over a waveform-based analysis.*
-- [x]	In 200 words (max), describe at least one advantage of a time-frequency analysis over a waveform-based analysis.
-Provide at least one example of the identified advantage by referencing a specific subpart of the output from step*
+*3. Provide at least one example of the identified advantage by referencing a specific subpart of the output from step*

  ## **TRACK 1: Violin Concerto in E major, RV 269 ‘La primavera’**
   **Waveform**